ravinggenius/minecraft-tools/README.md

 npm run dev
 ```

+Open [http://localhost:3000/](http://localhost:3000/) with your browser to see the result.

 ## Production

-This project is meant to be hosted on (Vercel)[https://vercel.com/].
-See the (Next deploy page)[https://nextjs.org/docs/app/building-your-application/deploying] for more information.
+This project is meant to be hosted on [Vercel](https://vercel.com/).
+See the [Next deploy page](https://nextjs.org/docs/app/building-your-application/deploying) for more information.